rickardlindberg/continuations/README.markdown

 I didn't manage to to find out what the compiled version of the pythagoras program would look like, so I decided to start writing the compiler instead.
 Of course I don't know exactly what code the compiler should generate, but it will give me a different way to think about the problem.
-(Compiler.hs, pythagoras.con)
+(Compiler.hs, runtime.h, runtime.c, pythagoras.con)